jestjs/jest/docs/Configuration.md

 Default: `undefined`

-This option allows the use of a custom global setup module which exports an async function that is triggered once before all test suites.
-This function gets Jest's `globalConfig` object as a parameter.
+This option allows the use of a custom global setup module, which must export a function (it can be sync or async).
+The function will be triggered once before all test suites and it will receive two arguments: Jest's [`globalConfig`](https://github.com/facebook/jest/blob/main/packages/jest-types/src/Config.ts#L282) and [`projectConfig`](https://github.com/facebook/jest/blob/main/packages/jest-types/src/Config.ts#L347).

 _Note: A global setup module configured in a project (using multi-project runner) will be triggered only when you run at least one test from this project._